 We also provide an easy bond premium calculator which can be found here.
 An example of this is below:

 Our contract included one year of warranty.
-This is included by most bonds companies at no cost.
+This is included by most surety bond companies at no cost.
 If the warranty or maintenance period exceeded twelve months, we would use the same formula above and substitute our maintenance rates.
 This would be added to the base premium.

 Additionally, this project will take 18 months to complete.
 Most bond companies have a completion time surcharge.
 Some start this on projects over 24 months and some on projects over 12 months.
 Usually this is something close to 1% surcharge for each month over the given period.
 For our case study, we did not include a completion surcharge.
 IF there were a 1% surcharge over 12 months, it would be calculated as such: